 '... beyond ignoring the obvious tension between the individual and the group,hoodwinking physicians into practicing "population medicine" is of course the essential means to confuse practitioners into thoughtlessly carrying out sweeping intervention whose primary benefit is the profit of third parties."

-to this I add the profit-not necessarily in monetary terms-of the academics whose writings give a scholarly veneer to this monumental hoodwinking enterprise.
+to this I add : and the profit-not necessarily in monetary terms-of the academics whose writings give a scholarly veneer to this monumental hoodwinking enterprise.

 See here for Dr. Accad's entire essay,

 In this regard several terms and concepts are important: population medicine, physicians as stewards of finite resources,cost effectiveness research and high value care.
 The key idea is to establish the notion that medical resources is a collectively owned resource and all are entitled to it by virtue of their existence.
 From this follows that the utility of the aggregate matters and not that of the individual and that some one has to manage this collectively owned resource and the elite medical progressives are the self nominated candidates for that job.

 The medical progressive's claim to being egalitarian advocates of social justice is contradicted by their advocacy for a utilitarian approach to the allocation of these finite resources.
 Utilitarianism is not a subset of egalitarianism.A leading egalitarian, John Rawls accurately characterizes utilitarianism as being inattentive to the separateness of individuals and treating people merely as means for the achievement of some aggregate or social end.
 The medical progressives claim to promote social justice in the abstract but operationally sponsor utilitarian calculus in which some individuals may suffer from some alleged statistical benefit to the collective.
-The progressives play the social justice card frequently in their polemics profiting from this polymorphic term lack of generally agreed upon specificity - the term social justice is loose , vague and indeterminate.
+The progressives play the social justice card frequently in their polemics profiting from this polymorphic notion's lack of generally agreed upon specificity - the term social justice is loose , vague and indeterminate.

 The medical progressives causally dismiss the notion of rationing by their unilateral re-definition which excludes the limiting of "low value" care from their universe of rationing.
-Rationing according to this formulation means only limiting high value care and they assume they will be the highly trained analysts and arbiters of what value is high and what value is low.
+Rationing according to this formulation means only limiting high value care and they presume they will be the arbiters of what value is high and what value is low.